Ecosystem-Assessments/motifcensus/README.md

 [![Actions Status](https://github.com/KevCaz/motifscensus/workflows/Check%20Package/badge.svg)](https://github.com/KevCaz/motifscensus/actions)
 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

 ## :question: Description

-So far, this package only includes `motif_census()`, a function that counts the different positions occupied by the different species in all the **3 species motifs** of a given **unipartite network**.
+So far, this package includes `motif_census()`, a function that counts the different positions occupied by the different species in all the **3 species motifs** of a given **unipartite network**.
+Also `motif_census_triplet()` return detail for all triplets.

-Note that `count_motif()` in [`igraph`](https://igraph.org/r/) counts motifs of size 3 and 4 of different kind networks, but does not accounts for the different positions occupied within a motif.
+Note that `count_motif()` in [`igraph`](https://igraph.org/r/) counts motifs of size 3 and 4 of different kind networks, but does not account for the different positions occupied within a motif.